Petrikirche

 How long should I spend visiting?

-Photography policies can vary; it’s best to check for any signs or ask staff about restrictions when you arrive.
+Photography policies can vary; it is best to check for any specific restrictions upon arrival.

 Can I buy tickets online?

-Visit the official website for information on ticket purchasing options if applicable.
+Check the official website for ticketing options, if applicable.

 Location